yarrrthegame/publicconfig/readme.md

 git submodule update
 ~~~

+# Ships

-# Create your own ship
+## Create your own ship

 Each ship design is stored in a separate file under the ships folder.
 The name of the file defines the
-ship name using the following pattern: *<ship type>.lua*.
+ship name using the following pattern: *ship_type.lua*.
 The easiest way to start a new ship is to
 make a copy of *ships/ship.lua* .
 This file defines the default ship that you start with in the game.
-Let's have a look at it.
+Have a look at it.

 ~~~ lua